How to start an LLC in Ohio

 Ohio tax and compliance notes

 This is where Ohio gets less simple than the filing itself.
-These are the state-specific issues that generic LLC guides usually gloss over.
+The state-specific issues that generic LLC guides usually skip.

 Ohio Commercial Activity Tax is the first major state-specific tax issue to watch as revenue grows.
 Most small LLCs will not owe CAT at current thresholds, but you still need to know it exists because it applies to gross receipts, not profit.